prabhavk/mst-backbone-repo/README.md

 alignment.fas: a multiple sequence alignment file in FASTA format

-tree.edges: an unrooted phylogenetic tree in EDGE LIST OR NEWICK format.
-The location of the root is re-estimated using BIC if the input tree is rooted
+tree.edges: a phylogenetic tree in EDGE LIST OR NEWICK format.
+The input tree is rooted at the node that minimizes BIC.

 Parameters: